-- Neural Injury Group Research Group
+Neural Injury Group

-MBBCh, PhD, FCP (SA)
+BSc(Hons), MBBCh, PhD, FCP (SA), MRCP (UK)

 Clinical Research Fellow

-My research is focussed on understanding the mechanisms of neuropathic pain.
+My research is focused on understanding the mechanisms of neuropathic pain.
 I use a combination of techniques, such as threshold tracking, intraepidermal nerve fibre density assessment and quantitative sensory testing, to assess the functional and structural integrity of the peripheral nervous system.
 These techniques allow me to explore peripheral neuronal processing in patients suffering from peripheral neuropathy.
 Most of my current research is focused on characterising the somatosensory, histological and electrophysiological phenotype of patients with diabetic neuropathic pain.

 Epidemiology of neuropathic pain: An analysis of prevalence and associated factors in UK Biobank